musselwhizzle/Focus-Points/docs/Focus Points.md

 To make this procedure more transparent and intuitive, the text input field is now visible by default.

-You can configure the size of the text input field, including the labelling, in the [plugin settings](#text-input-field-for-keyboard shortcuts).
+You can configure the size of the text input field, including the labelling, in the [plugin preferences](#text-input-field-for-keyboard shortcuts).

 <br>